den-materials/css-responsive-design-and-flexbox/readme.md

 #### Non-responsive sites

 You'll be hard-pressed to find a major website that doesn't deal with mobile devices somehow.
-For example, [Dave's EMS Website](http://www.davesems.com/).
+For example, [The SpaceJam website](https://www.warnerbros.com/archive/spacejam/movie/cmp/behind/behindframes.html).

 <!-- CFU: Think-pair-share -->